apache/beam/website/www/site/content/en/documentation/transforms/python/elementwise/mltransform.md

 {{< /highlight >}}

-The example takes a list of ints and converts them into the range of 0 to 1 using the transform `ScaleTo01`.

 ### Example 2

 This example creates a pipeline that use `MLTransform` to compute vocabulary on the entire dataset and assign indices to each unique vocabulary item.